 4 Battery Faulty

 Like all batteries, your mower battery doesn’t like cold weather.
 Their Oomph is zapped by the low ambient temperatures.
-A failing battery will happily work all summer long, right up until the temps drop.
+A failing battery will happily work all summer long, right up until the temperatures drop.
 A mower battery will typically last about 3-4 years, older than 4 years and you can expect failures.
 If you suspect your battery is failing, check out this link “Riding mower won’t start just clicks”.

-Battery Crank Test – With a volt meter set to volts DC, red to red and black to black.
+Battery Crank Test – With a voltmeter set to volts DC, red to red, and black to black.
 Have a helper crank over the engine, if the meter drops below 8 volts, the battery is faulty.

 5 Ignition System Fault